 Tour your neighborhood or even different neighborhoods in your area that you like.
 Take note of color choices and color combinations you admire.
 If you see any houses that have a similar architectural style as yours, you might want to take special notice.
 What did those homeowners do that you like or dislike?
-This is also a great way to get ideas for landscaping.
+This is also a great way to get ideas for landscaping and will help spruce up your home.
 What makes the difference between beautiful landscaping and depressing landscaping?
 You’ll start to notice trends.

 Consider your home’s environment.

 Is your house in the middle of a forest?
-Consider earth tones.
+Consider earth tones, this will help spruce up your home.
 Is it in a grassy suburban subdivision?
 A wider range of stronger colors may be in order.
 Or are you In a close-packed urban neighborhood?
 You might be able to get away with more vibrant and eclectic color choices.

 Think about your climate.

 A house with bright flamingo pink stucco looks great surrounded by palm trees and a warm, sunny climate.
 But that same house can look ridiculous on a cold, gray winter day in the Midwest.